Panzer Division Clausewitz

 It first saw action in the Northern part of the Eastern front, attempting a local counterattack against the Soviets in Pomerania.
 This was repulsed with heavy losses.

-The unit was the sent to fight British armoured units from the 10th to the 12th, before being assigned to the XXXIX Corps.
+The unit was then sent to fight British armoured units from the 10th to the 12th, before being assigned to the XXXIX Corps.
 The XXXIX Corps was ordered to push south to cut the supply lines of the leading American divisions, which had now reached as far as the Elbe river, and attempt to link up with the 11th SS Panzer Army, which was fighting in the Harz mountains.
 Most of the strength of the division was expended in this push, and by the 20th it had split into small disorganized groups.
 On the 24th, the divisional commander was captured by American troops.

 On 28 April, Clausewitz, having by this point been reformed as an Infantry division with railway workers and Hitlerjugend, along with the divisions Scharnhorst and Theodor Körner, was ordered to attack from the south-west toward the direction of Berlin, as part of Wenck's XX Corps.
 They covered a distance of about 24 km, before being halted at the tip of Lake Schwielow, south-west of Potsdam and still 32 km from Berlin.